phyllizl/d4l/README.md

 ## Q2: Get all appointments for the given doctor & date
 - get request.
-- created queryset in appointment to get param of 'doctor_id'.
+- created queryset in AppointmentViewSet to get param of 'doctor_id'.
 Filtered all appointments according to doctor_id.

 ## Q3: Fix appointment by patient, doctor and date & time
 -